paulohms/kubernetes-up-and-running/chapter-9/README.md

 they are managing

 ReplicaSets that create multiple Pods and the services that load-balance to those Pods are also totally separate, decoupled API objects.

+## Adopting Existing Containers

+ReplicaSets are decoupled from the Pods they manage, you can simply create a ReplicaSet that will “adopt” the existing Pod, and scale out additional copies of those containers.
+In this way, you can seamlessly move from a single imperative Pod to a replicated set of Pods managed by a ReplicaSet.